belalam/Pong/README.md

 # Pong
-Intro into game dev using Python to create pong
+Intro into game development using Python to create pong